 All you have to do is add apple cider vinegar (or lemon juice), stir, and wait 5-8 minutes.
 It’s amazing how quickly it thickens!
 Photo #1 is plain heavy whipping cream, photo #2 is just a few seconds after I added apple cider vinegar, photo #3 is after 8 minutes, and photo #4 shows you just how thick it gets.

 What Kind of Mayonnaise Should I Use in Keto Bacon Ranch Dressing?

 If you want the healthiest keto ranch dressing, you should opt for a mayonnaise that isn’t filled with soy oil like many popular brands.
 You can make your own using this recipe (I suggest using avocado oil or light olive oil) or you can buy a brand like Primal Kitchen.
 I buy mine from Thrive Market (aka the Costco of Whole Foods!).
-Read my Thrive Market review and grab a coupon for a whopping 25% off your first order!
+Read my Thrive Market review and get a free gift with your first order!